Skip to main content

 Q: Did a relocation company help you with your move?

-A: No, we bought our apartment off plan via an international property sales company who helped us with our mortgage and bank accounts, but it was quite straight forward to arrange everything else ourselves.
+A: No, we bought our apartment off plan via an international property sales company that helped us with our mortgage and bank accounts, but it was quite straight forward to arrange everything else ourselves.

-Family and children
+Family and children in Cyprus

 Q: Did your spouse or partner have problems adjusting to their new home?